alan-turing-institute/data-safe-haven/deployment/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

 2. Run the `AzureADConnect.msi` installer
   - On the `Welcome to Azure AD Connect` screen:
     - Tick the `I agree to the license terms` box
-    - Click "Continue"
+    - Click `Continue`
   - On the `Express Settings` screen:
-    - Click "Customize"
+    - Click `Customize`
   - On the `Install required components` screen:
-    - Click "Install"
+    - Click `Install`
   - On the `User sign-in` screen:
     - Ensure that `Password Hash Synchronization` is selected
-    - Click "Next"
+    - Click `Next`
   - On the `Connect to Azure AD` screen:
     - Provide a global administrator details for the Azure Active Directory you are connected to
     - You should have created `admin@<custom domain>` during the `Add additional administrators` step and its password should be stored in the Key Vault
-    - Click "Next"
       - If you receive an Internet Explorer pop-up dialog "Content within this application coming from the website below is being blocked by Internet Explorer Advanced Security Configuration: https://login.microsoft.com"
-    - Click "Add"
+        - Click `Add`
-    - Click "Add"
+        - Click `Add`
-    - Click "Close"
+        - Click `Close`
-    - Repeat for the same dialog with "https://aadcdn.msftauth.net"
+        - Repeat for the same dialog with `https://aadcdn.msftauth.net`
-  - If you receive an error box "We can't sign you in,.
+      - If you receive an error box `We can't sign you in,.
 Javascript is required to sign you in.
-Do you want to continue running scripts on this page"
+Do you want to continue running scripts on this page`
-    - Click "Yes"
+        - Click `Yes`
-    - Close the dialog by clicking "X"
+        - Close the dialog by clicking `X`
-    - Back on the `Connect to Azure AD` screen, click "Next"
     - Enter the global administrator password if prompted
+    - Back on the `Connect to Azure AD` screen, click `Next`
     - Approve the login with MFA if required
-    - If you see a Windows Security Warning, check "Don't show this message again and click "Yes".
+      - If you see a Windows Security Warning, check `Don't show this message again and click "Yes`.
   - On the `Connect your directories` screen:
     - Ensure that correct forest (your custom domain name; e.g `turingsafehaven.ac.uk`) is selected and click "Add Directory"
     - On the `AD forest account` pop-up:
-      - Select "Use existing AD account"
+      - Select `Use existing AD account`
       - Enter the details for the `localadsync` user.
         - Username: `localadsync@<custom domain>` (e.g. localadsync)
         - Password: use the `shm-<shm-id>-localadsync-password` secret in the management Key Vault.
-      - Click "OK"
+      - Click `OK`
       - **Troubleshooting:** if you get an error that the username/password is incorrect or that the domain/directory could not be found, try resetting the password for this user to the secret value from the `shm-<shm-id>-localadsync-password` secret in the management Key Vault.
-          - In Server Manager click "Tools -> Active Directory Users and Computers"
+          - In Server Manager click `Tools > Active Directory Users and Computers`
           - Expand the domain in the left hand panel
-          - Expand the "Safe Haven Service Accounts" OU
+          - Expand the `Safe Haven Service Accounts` OU
           - Right click on the "Local AD Sync Administrator" user and select "reset password"
           - Set the password to the the secret value from the `shm-<shm-id>-localadsync-password` secret in the management Key Vault.
           - Leave the other settings as is and click "Ok"
-    - Click "Next"
+    - Click `Next`
   - On the `Azure AD sign-in configuration` screen:
     - Verify that the `User Principal Name` is set to `userPrincipalName`
-    - Click "Next"
+    - Click `Next`
   - On the `Domain and OU filtering` screen:
-    - Select "Sync Selected domains and OUs"
+    - Select `Sync Selected domains and OUs`
     - Expand the domain and deselect all objects
-    - Select "Safe Haven Research Users"
+    - Select `Safe Haven Research Users`
-    - Click "Next"
+    - Click `Next`
   - On the `Uniquely identifying your users` screen:
-    - Click "Next"
+    - Click `Next`
   - On the `Filter users and devices` screen:
-    - Select "Synchronize all users and devices"
+    - Select `Synchronize all users and devices`
-    - Click "Next"
+    - Click `Next`
   - On the `Optional features` screen:
-    - Select "Password Writeback"
+    - Select `Password Writeback`
-    - Click "Next"
+    - Click `Next`
   - On the `Ready to configure` screen:
-    - Click "Install"
+    - Click `Install`
     - This may take a few minutes to complete
   - On the `Configuration complete` screen:
-    - Click "Exit"
+    - Click `Exit`

-  - **Troubleshooting:** The error "Directory synchronization is currently in a pending disabled state for this directory.
-Please wait until directory synchronization has been fully disabled before trying again" may occur if you have recently tore down another SHM linked to the same Azure Active Directory.
+  - **Troubleshooting:** The error `Directory synchronization is currently in a pending disabled state for this directory.
+Please wait until directory synchronization has been fully disabled before trying again` may occur if you have recently torn down another SHM linked to the same Azure Active Directory.
 You need to wait for the Azure Active Directory to fully disconnect - this can take up to 72 hours but is typically sooner.
-You do not need to close the installer window while waiting- if you need to, you can disconnect from the RDS and VPN and reconnect later to click Retry.
+You do not need to close the installer window while waiting.
+If you need to, you can disconnect from the RDS and VPN and reconnect later before clicking `Retry`.

 ### Set AAD sync permissions
 The `localadsync@<custom domain>` account needs to be given permissions to change passwords or self-service password reset will not work.
-- In Server Manager select `Tools -> Active Directory Users and Computers` (or open the `Active Directory Users and Computers` desktop app directly)
+- In Server Manager select `Tools > Active Directory Users and Computers` (or open the `Active Directory Users and Computers` desktop app directly)
-- Click on the "View" menu item and make sure that "Advanced Features" is enabled
+- Click on the `View` menu item and make sure that `Advanced Features` is enabled
-- Right click on the root domain (eg. `dsgroupdev.co.uk`) in the left-hand window and select "Properties"
+- Right click on the root domain (eg. `dsgroupdev.co.uk`) in the left-hand window and select `Properties`
   ![AD permissions properties](images/aad_permissions_properties.png)
-- In the pop-up window, go to the "Security" tab and click on the "Advanced" button
+- In the pop-up window, go to the `Security` tab and click on the `Advanced` button
   ![AD permissions security](images/aad_permissions_security.png)
-- In the pop-up window, click on the "Add" button
+- In the pop-up window, click on the `Add` button
-  - Click on "Select a principal" and then select the `localadsync@<custom domain>` by typing the first few letters into the search box and clicking on "Check Names".
-When the `localadsync@<custom domain>` principal is selected, click "OK" to return to the "Permissions Entry for <custom domain>" window.
+  - Click on `Select a principal` and then select the `localadsync@<custom domain>` by typing the first few letters into the search box and clicking on `Check Names`.
+When the `localadsync@<custom domain>` principal is selected, click `OK` to return to the `Permissions Entry for <custom domain>` window.
-  - In the "Applies to" section, select "Descendant User objects"
+  - In the `Applies to` section, select `Descendant User objects`
   - Under `Permissions`, ensure that the following options are checked:
     - `Reset password`
     - `Change password`
   - Under `Properties`, ensure that the following options are checked (NB. there are a lot of properties, so this might take some scrolling. _The properties are listed in alphabetical order of the main part of the property name excluding the initial prefix Read/Write etc)_:
     - `Write lockoutTime`
     - `Write pwdLastSet`
-  - Click "OK"
+  - Click `OK`
-- Now go through the same procedure, this time selecting "This object and all descendant objects" in the "Applies to" section
+- Now go through the same procedure, this time selecting `This object and all descendant objects` in the `Applies to` section
-  - Enable the following permissions:
+  - Enable the following under `Permissions`:
     - `Replicating Directory Changes`
     - `Replicating Directory Changes All`
-  - Click "OK" on all open dialog boxes
+  - Click `OK` on all open dialog boxes

 ### Additional AAD Connect Configuration